 Bailiwick Express was operating across 3 sites, UK, Jersey, and Guernsey, and had a cloud infrastructure that was split over different cloud providers.
 Struggling with access to their data, The Bailiwick Express had incorrectly configured elements of their cloud server which caused them issues with accessing their data.

 As an initial starting point, we worked to find the cause of the issue Bailiwick Express had while trying to access their data.
 Looking at the local volume management, we found an issue in the configuration which we quickly rectified.

 Following this, we were asked by Bailiwick Express to do an audit of their existing system.

 Looking at the infrastructure we designed a new cloud stack that utilised an in-memory cache feature to reduce the demands on the servers which stored the data.
 By calling back the information from a memory of anything shown to the user in the last two hours as opposed to having to call it back from the server it is stored on, the demands on the server were significantly reduced.

 On the newly designed infrastructure, we used 3 very similar stacks so we could automate the deployment of the entire configuration, meaning we could replicate the cloud server environment in the event of anything going wrong.

-The loading of any page which is served from the cache was also significantly faster for the end-user.
-Before switch over our monitoring platform highlighted that the average HTTPS response time was between 3-4 seconds.
-Once we completed the migration and went live on the new solution the same monitoring showed an average HTTPS response time of 200 – 400ms which is a performance gain of 99x for the average user landing on the homepage.
+The implementation of the new in-memory cache meant that the loading of the site was significantly faster for the end-user.
+Before the switch over to our monitoring platform, the average site response time was 3-4 seconds.
+Once the migration was completed this was reduced to 200-400 milliseconds, a vast improvement for the average user landing on the homepage.